fulpstation/fulpstation/fulp_modules/tg_edits.md

 - tgui/packages/tgui/routes.tsx > Add custom routing so fulp-specific interfaces can be found and loaded

+- tgstation.dme > Adds our files to be included when compiling

 - tools/build/build.js > Adds our folder to be read for changes when compiling.

-- tgstation.dme > Adds our files to be included when compiling

 - tools/pull_request_hooks/autoChangelog.js > Changes changelog folder to fulp_modules/data/html/changelogs, to preserve them across TGUs.

+- tools/deploy.sh > Adds Fulp's ``icon`` and ``greyscale/json_configs`` folders to the list of folders that RustG uses to compile icons.

 ## All Fulp files not contained within /fulp_modules/